Andreaytm/spectrum/README.md

 and authenticated users who are customer of the site.
 As this is a range of individuals who could be of varying ages I have referred to them as just users.
 However this could be:
-- Jane, mum with 2 daughters looking to decorate her house and teen daughter's room with some prints.
+- Jane, mum with 2 daughters looking to decorate her house and daughter's room with some prints.
 - Ryan, restaurant owner, browsing for some prints for his new Caribbean styled restaurant.
 - Leanne, landlady of 3 properties searching for prints for her new flat.
 - Richard, up and coming artist specialising in abstract impressionistic paintings looking for a stockist for his new collection.